pratiknawale93/Spotify-Clone/README.md

-This is the spotify clone with the frontend and the backend ..
+The above spotify clone has been developed with the html and the css as the static way but it would be so futrther converted and connected to the backednd.